wabarr/facesoffieldwork/_posts/2017-03-14-mosquitoes.md

 tags: ["forestry"]
 ---

 This photo was taken during a 2016 summer field investigation in Jamaica Bay.
-This particular plot was full of rose bushes, *Smilax rotundifolia*, and other thorny vegetation....and mosquitoes.
+This particular plot was full of rose bushes, *Smilax rotundifolia*, and other thorny vegetation...and mosquitoes.
 All that aside, I was overjoyed because it was my first day using a tough book to collect data.